|Dates||19th - 31st July 2019|

 ESTIMATED TOTAL COST per person -- £3300

-We ran our first trip to Colombia in 2001, and first visited the Sierra Nevada del Cocuy in 2006, both many years before any other company was running trips to Colombia.
-This expedition combines ascents of a couple of easy Colombian volcanoes in the Los Nevados range with some climbing in the remote and spectacular Sierra Nevada del Cocuy.
+ANDES ran the first commercial climbing trip to Colombia in 2001, and we first visited the Sierra Nevada del Cocuy in 2006, both many years before any other company was running trips to Colombia.
+We've also visited the country to climb in 2009, 2014 and 2015.
+This expedition sees us returning to do some climbing in the remote and spectacular Sierra Nevada del Cocuy.

 Expedition members should be experienced summer walkers ideally with some alpine or snow walking experience.
 Skills using an ice-axe and crampons will be needed for the ascents, but these can easily be gained or improved on the expedition and it is not necessary to have used these before you join.